 - Contains no artificial dyes, sweeteners or flavors

 As well as buffing away stains with silica, Tom’s of Maine makes use of nature’s cure-all; sodium bicarbonate.
-This magical ingredient dissolves stains, freshens breath and neutralises enamel damaging acids.
+This magical ingredient dissolves stains, freshens breath and neutralizes enamel damaging acids.
 On top of that, it removes plaque.

 Plaque is an invisible film of bacteria that forms constantly on your teeth.
 Over time it hardens and becomes tartar – which is unsightly, yellow, tough to remove and a real smile spoiler.

 Controlling the bacteria load in your mouth is key to keeping plaque at bay.
-Though it’s fluoride free, Tom’s contains xylitol which promotes the natural remineralisation of teeth by saliva.
+Though it’s fluoride free, Tom’s contains xylitol which promotes the natural remineralization of teeth by saliva.
 Xylitol is a natural sweetener, but unlike sugar it can’t be processed by bacteria to produce acids.
 This helps to reduce the bacteria load in your mouth, which in turn stops the development of plaque.

 So Tom’s of Maine works hard to whiten and protect your smile by maintaining the natural pH balance of a healthy mouth, controlling the bacteria load and inhibiting plaque build up.